aubrin-s/AEOP-REAP/README.md

 ## In the excersises folder, we practiced these libraries and machine learning with the instruction of the following videos:

 ### Numpy
+* Arrays: shaping, concatenating
+* Dot products and stats such as mean and and varience
+* Polynomials and Linear Algebra
 ```
 https://www.hackerrank.com/domains/python/numpy/page/1
 ```

 ### Matplotlib
+*

 ```
 https://www.youtube.com/watch?v=UO98lJQ3QGI&list=PL-osiE80TeTvipOqomVEeZ1HRrcEvtZB_
 ```